Supporting Healthy Black Agriculture

 Returning to the earth to heal from our past.

-Through advocacy, transformative education, collaboration, and connecting to nature, Supporting Healthy Black Agriculture (SHBA) addresses the root of health disparities and inequalities in our community while providing the space and opportunity for healing for Black families.
+Through advocacy, transformative education, collaboration, and connecting to nature, our Supporting Healthy Black Agriculture (SHBA) workgroups address the root of health disparities and inequalities in our community while providing the space and opportunity for healing for Black families.

 Agriculture and White Supremacy

-SHBA workgroup inspires and empowers breakthroughs & transformation within Black families.
+Our SHBA workgroup inspires and empowers breakthroughs and transformation within Black families.
 It is a chance for parents and children to learn and grow together through nature, agriculture practices, team building, and healing exercises.
-Our workgroups are Saturdays 10 AM - 1 PM, every week for 12 weeks.
-The first 2 hours of class will be outside in the garden and the last one hours will be a lunch and lecture, held in our training space.
+Our workgroups are Saturdays 10:00 am - 1:00 pm, every other week in the field, and every other week on Wednesday evenings, via Zoom, from 5:00 pm - 6:00 pm, excluding holidays, for 12 weeks.
+For the weeks we are in the field, the first 2 hours of class will be outside in the garden and the last hour will be a lunch and lecture, held in our training space.

 There is a $50/week stipend for parents and a $25/week stipend for youth

-DONATIONS NEEDED Support Black Families in growing their own food and learn the basics of agriculture and advanced techniques.
-We are short few things, please see full wish list below!
-SHBA WISH LIST HERE
+Support Black families in growing their own food while they are learning the basics and advanced techniques of agriculture.
+We are short a few things, so donate today!
+Please see the full wish list below!

-VOLUNTEERS NEEDED for Supporting Healthy Black Agriculture (SHBA)!
-As a volunteer you will have the opportunity to work outside this summer and witness growth both in nature and in the families participating in this innovative and rewarding program!
-Volunteering starts 05/02/2022.
-Sign up today!
+We need volunteers for our Supporting Healthy Black Agriculture (SHBA) workgroup which started May 6th, 2023.
+As a volunteer, you will have the opportunity to work outside this summer and witness growth both in nature and in the families participating in this innovative and rewarding program!

 Farm Business Development